As you may know, the symptoms provoked by lumbar degenerative disc disease can mimic those caused by other lower back conditions.

 X-rays are often the first step to understanding your spinal alignment and spinopelvic parameters (which indicate your natural posture).
-Fractures can be diagnosed from x-rays, as well as instability and other disorders which may cause pain.
-X-rays are fast in providing physicians with baseline information regarding spinal disorders, and they can make either CT Scans or MRI scans more meaningful once obtained.
+Fractures can also be diagnosed from x-rays, as well as instability and other disorders which may cause pain.
+X-rays are fast in providing physicians with baseline information regarding spinal disorders (such as degenerative disc disease), and they can make either CT scans or MRI scans more meaningful once obtained.

 In some cases, your doctor may also order an MRI scan following your physical examination.
 This scan can help confirm a diagnosis of lumbar degenerative disc disease and rule out any other lower back conditions as contributing factors to your symptoms.
-It is particularly useful in evaluation of the nerves of the lumbar spine, as well as the surrounding soft tissues (ligaments, discs, synovium, etc.).
+An MRI scan is particularly useful in evaluation of the nerves of the lumbar spine, as well as the surrounding soft tissues (ligaments, discs, synovium, etc.).

-CT scans are rotational X-rays which provide the physician with a great deal of three dimensional detail regarding bone anatomy, which is especially helpful in evaluating degenerative disorders of the lumbar spine.
+CT scans are rotational X-rays which provide the physician with a great deal of three-dimensional detail regarding bone anatomy, which is especially helpful in evaluating degenerative disorders (such as degenerative disc disease) of the lumbar spine.
 It is not uncommon for patients to require a CT scan for further illumination of anatomic findings not obvious from an X-ray or MRI.

 However, it is important to note that a degenerated disc does not always cause pain.
-So you may display evidence of disc degeneration, but your lower back pain may actually be the result of a different condition (such as isthmic spondylolisthesis).
+This means diagnostic imaging may display evidence of disc degeneration, but your lower back pain may actually be the result of a different condition (such as isthmic spondylolisthesis).